alemart/surgescript/docs/reference/arguments.md

 *Returns*

-An iterator to loop through the command-line arguments.
+An iterator to iterate over the command-line arguments.

 #### toString